owang-bio/blog/content/python-for-data-analyst/pandasql_part1.md

 from pandasql import sqldf
 pysqldf = lambda q: sqldf(q, globals())
 ```
 It is easier to set a function that takes a sql query than to provide a globals() arguments every time.
 The second argument can also be locals() if you are using it within a function.
-In fact, the second argument is just a list, you can create it with keys as table names in the sql query and python variable name as the elements.
+In fact, the second argument is just a dictionary, you can create it with keys as table names in the sql query and python variable name as the elements.

 The sql query should be very simple for this task:
 ```